Minimum R\'enyi Entropy Portfolios: Exponential Rényi entropy and risk measurement

+In this section, we begin with underlining that whereas $H_\alpha^{\exp}$ is expected to be sub-additive for most cases encountered in portfolio selection, it is not, \textit{strictly speaking}, sub-additive.

+\begin{prop} $H_\alpha^{\exp}$ is, generally speaking, not a sub-additive measure. \end{prop} \begin{proof} Appendix \ref{AppendixSubAdd} gives three analytical counter-examples to sub-additivity using pairs of random variables $(X,Y)$ : a pair of independent one-sided (Lévy), a pair of independent two-sided bimodal (Gaussian mixtures) based on the entropy bounds derived in \hyperref[Vrins]{Vrins et al. (2007)}, and eventually a pair of comonotonic random variables. \end{proof}

+We stress that this proposition contradicts some statements recently made in the portfolio management literature (see e.g. \hyperref[Flores]{Flores et al. 2017}).\footnote{We are grateful to the authors of the aforementioned paper for discussion about the provided counter-examples.}

-Hence, sub-additivity does not always hold true.
-As an other example, sub-additivity can also fail to hold for multi-modal distributions.
-It is however worth stressing that the counter-examples found so far are atypical in portfolio applications.
-The Lévy distribution for instance is extremely heavy-tailed: none of the moments are defined, and asset returns exibit much lighter tails in practice (\hyperref[Cont]{Cont, 2001}).
-Similarly, multi-modal distributions and perfect comonotonicity are behaviours that rarely arise in portfolio management.
+It is however worth stressing that those counter-examples are atypical in portfolio applications.
+The Lévy distribution for instance is extremely heavy-tailed: none of the moments are defined, and asset returns exibit much lighter tails in practice (\hyperref[Cont]{Cont 2001}).
+Similarly, multi-modal distributions and comonotonicity are behaviours that rarely arise in portfolio management.

-In fact, just like for the Value-at-Risk (\hyperref[Danielsson]{Danielsson et al., 2013}), sub-additivity of the exponential Rényi entropy can be reasonably assumed to hold in the specific context of portfolio optimization.
-We develop below some arguments supporting this idea.
-As shown in Proposition~\ref{prop:SAGauss}, the exponential Rényi entropy is sub-additive for two Gaussian.
-We now address the case of mixtures of two independent $t$-Student and independent skewed-normal distributions, as well as dependent $t$-Student variables linked via a copula.
-The analytical form of Renyi entropy being unknown for these variables (and for their sum), our derivations rely on numerical integration.
+In fact, just like for the Value-at-Risk (\hyperref[Danielsson]{Danielsson et al. 2013}), sub-additivity of the exponential Rényi entropy can be reasonably assumed to hold in the specific context of portfolio optimization.
+For instance, the exponential Rényi entropy of $Z\sim\mathcal{N}(\mu,\sigma)$ collapses to $H_\alpha^{\exp}(Z) = \sigma\sqrt{2\pi\alpha^{1/(\alpha-1)}}$ (\hyperref[Koski]{Koski and Persson 1992}).
+From the stability of the Gausian distribution, the sub-additivity property is equivalent to $\sigma_{X+Y} \leqslant \sigma_X + \sigma_Y$, which in turns holds from the sub-additivity of the standard deviation (\hyperref[Artzner]{Artzner et al. 1999}).

-When $X$ and $Y$ are independent, two integrals need to be computed to determine the Rényi entropy of $Z:=X+Y$: the convolution $f_{X}\star f_{Y}$ to obtain $f_{Z}$ and the integral associated to the expectation in the definition of $H_\alpha^{\text{exp}}(Z)$.
-Each of them can be estimated with arbitrary precision using numerical methods like e.g. the adaptive Simpson's algorithm.
-We consider two examples.
-In the first one, $X$ and $Y$ are two non-standardized $t$-Student($\mu, \sigma, \nu$) distributions.
-In the second one, $X$ and $Y$ are two skewed-normal($\mu, \sigma, \xi$) distributions where $\xi$ is the skewness parameter (a negative value implies a negative skewness and inversely).
-The parameters and the results are displayed on Figure \ref{SubAdditiveStudentSkewedNorm}: the sub-additivity property is always respected.
-Playing with $\alpha$ or the distribution parameters does not seem to affect this property.